 Summer is synonymous with barbecues, parades and fireworks displays.
 But along with all the festivities are plenty of visits to emergency rooms – especially during July.

-In 2016, at least four people died and about 11,100 were injured badly enough to require medical treatment after fireworks-related incidents, according to the U.S. Consumer Product Safety Commission.
+In 2017, at least eight people died and about 12,900 were injured badly enough to require medical treatment after fireworks-related incidents, according to the U.S. Consumer Product Safety Commission.
 And while the majority of these incidents were due to amateurs attempting to use professional-grade, homemade or other illegal fireworks or explosives, thousands were from less powerful devices like small firecrackers and sparklers.

-More fires are reported on July 4 than any other day of the year.
-On a typical Fourth of July, fireworks account for two out of five of all reported fires, according to the
+More fires are reported on July 4 than any other day of the year, according to the

 National Fire Protection Association.
 Each year, fireworks cause on average 1,300 structure fires, 300 vehicle fires and nearly 17,000 other fires resulting in thousands of injuries.